-The program code for Modern Language – Chinese Minor is CHINESE-MN.
+The plan code for Modern Language – Chinese Minor is CHINESE-MN.

 This course is designed for beginners, with no prior study of Chinese.
 It introduces students to the sounds, basic sentence structures, and the writing system of Mandarin Chinese.
 Pinyin, the Romanization (phonetic transliteration) of Mandarin Chinese, is taught and required throughout the course.
 Students also learn to read and write Chinese characters.
 Emphasis is on developing listening and speaking skills, as well as building a vocabulary based on the ideographic Chinese characters.
 Chinese culture is also introduced through the course.
 Students must take a placement exam if this is their first RIT class in Chinese and they have some prior knowledge of Mandarin Chinese.
 Seminar (Fall, Spring).